marshmallow-packages/nova-date-range-field/README.md

 ### How to use

-Use DateRange Field class and define the name of the (from & till) fields and the label.
+Use the (dependend) DateRange Field class and define the name of the (from & till) fields and the label.
 If no fields are set the string value will be stored in the corresponding database column of the attribute.

 ```php
     use Marshmallow\NovaDateRangeField\DateRange;